 - reduced rate of injury to glans penis

 - reduced rate of infection

 - less pain or no pain at all with introduction of anaesthesia

 - shortened the healing period

 - patient can move, do his normal activities and even can start to work as usual after circumcision.

-Your One Stop Circumcision device
+Your One Stop Male Circumcision device